Fantasy Football Week 3: What you missed Monday, beginning with Odell Beckham, Brandon Marshall, Eli Manning and the dreadful Giants' offense

 Four.

 He has picked up just 26 total on his 14 carries, and ranks 49th among all rushers (least 11 attempts) with just 1.71 yards per carry after contact.
-If you were hoping for a breakout, it certainly hasn't happened yet.
+If you were hoping for a breakout, it does not appear imminent.

 Others notes from Monday Night Football

-- Odell Beckham (ankle) made it through the game fine… If you're looking for a silver lining to this dark cloud, it's that Beckham made it through the game without an issue.
+- Odell Beckham (ankle) made it through the game fine … If you're looking for a silver lining to this dark cloud, it's that Beckham made it through the game without an issue.
 He played just 34 of the team's 56 snaps Monday, but caught four of five passes for 36 yards.
 If this offense has any hope, it rests on Beckham's shoulders.

 -